-13. Will the employee wear protective clothing and/or equipment (other than the respirator) when using their respirator?
+6. Will the employee wear protective clothing and/or equipment (other than the respirator) when using their respirator?
 Yes / No

 If "yes," describe this protective clothing and/or equipment:

-14. Will they be working in hot conditions (temperature more than 77 degrees F)?
+7. Will they be working in hot conditions (temperature more than 77 degrees F)?
 Yes / No

-15. Will they be working in humid conditions?Yes / No
+8. Will they be working in humid conditions?

-16. Describe the work they will be doing while using their respirator(s):
+- Yes / No - 9.
+Describe the work they will be doing while using their respirator(s):

-17. Describe any special or hazardous conditions they might encounter when using a respirator(s) (for example, confined spaces, life threatening gases):

-18. Provide the following information, if you know it, for each toxic substance that they will be exposed to when using their respirator(s):
+- 10. Describe any special or hazardous conditions they might encounter when using a respiratory protection (for example, confined spaces, oxygen-deficient atmospheres, life threatening gases): - 11.
+Provide the following information, if you know it, for each toxic substance that they will be exposed to when using their respirator(s):

 Name of the first toxic substance:

 Estimated maximum exposure level per shift:

 Duration of exposure per shift:

 Name of the second toxic substance:

 Estimated maximum exposure level per shift:

 Duration of exposure per shift:

 Name of the third toxic substance:

 Estimated maximum exposure level per shift:

 Duration of exposure per shift:

 Name of any other toxic substances that they will be exposed to while using a respirator:

-19. Describe any special responsibilities they will have while using their respirator(s) that may affect the safety and well-being of others (i.e., rescue, security): \\\\\
+12. Describe any special responsibilities they will have while using their respirator(s) that may affect the safety and well-being of others (i.e., rescue, security):